AntonioDG30/FantaScarrupat/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License and HTML Cotex License.
+See the [LICENSE](LICENSE.txt) file for more details.